 Triggers are not required to log events for the Publisher channel.
 In situations where triggers cannot be used to capture granular events, the Publisher channel can derive database changes by inspecting database data.
-For more information, see Chapter 11, "The Event Log Table," on page 119.

 Triggerless publication is particularly useful when support contracts forbid the use of triggers on database application tables or for rapid prototyping.